udx/worker/image/readme.md

-# UDX Worker Image
+# UDX Worker Base Image

-This repository contains the base docker image for the UDX Worker.
+This repository contains the base standalone docker image for the UDX Worker.

 ## Prerequisites